 Best retractable dog leash: TUG 360° Heavy-Duty Retractable Dog Leash

 The TUG 360° Heavy Duty Retractable Dog Leash comes in four sizes and six colors.
 The different sizes work for dogs under 26 pounds and up to 110 pounds.
 Dogs get 16 feet to explore, while owners get a comfortable hand grip with an easy sliding push-button lock/unlock thumb control.
 A specially designed opening on the housing prevents the leash from tangling and gives 360 degrees of control.

 Best double dog leash: iYoShop Dual Dog Leash

 The iYoShop Dual Dog Leash takes the double dog leash into heavy-duty territory.
-The padded handle keeps the grip comfortable, while the double leashes attach with a 360-degree swivel and are made of bungee cord to offer some tension and pressure relief for active dogs.
+The padded handle keeps the grip comfortable, while the double ones attach with a 360-degree swivel and are made of bungee cord to offer some tension and pressure relief for active dogs.
 This 35-inch leash comes in two sizes and six colors.

 Best hands-free: Fable Running Leash

-The Fable Running Leash’s versatile design includes adjustable length with clips and stoppers that transform it from a traditional leash to a hands-free dog leash that attaches to the waist or wrist.
+The Fable Running Leash’s versatile design includes adjustable length with clips and stoppers that transform it from a traditional leash to a hands-free option that attaches to the waist or wrist.
 Depending on the configuration and which of the two sizes are used, this leash reaches 40 to 80 inches and comes in six colors.

 Now you see it, now you…still see it with a reflective dog leash

 Many models have some reflective properties built into the design, like a reflective thread woven through the nylon or tapes on the handle.
 Visibility is an important safety issue for walking dogs at dawn and dusk.
 Drivers, bikers, and other pedestrians may see you and not the dog or vice versa.
-Reflective dog leashes increase visibility for both of you.
+Reflective leashes increase visibility for both of you.
 Volume matters when it comes to visibility.
 The more reflective material on the leash, the easier it is to see.
 However, these leashes need regular cleaning.
 Dirt and mud can cover the reflective material, reducing visibility.